 The opening sections should be of interest to physical plant administrators who are planning a new building or an addition to an existing one.
-Because site planning affects choices of mechanical and electrical equipment, designers should look at the energy sources available at the site and relate architectural design to the site and relate architectural design to the site and the climate before pursuing actual systems design.
-The resulting building design will therefore approach self-sulficiency in energy supply, without wasting resources.
+Because site planning affects choices of mechanical and electrical equipment, designers should look at the energy sources available at the site and relate architectural design to the site and the climate before pursuing actual systems design.
+The resulting building design will therefore approach self-sufficiency in energy supply, without wasting resources.